Let's talk Rudiments. Are they important?

 Now let's talk about rudiments in the worship drumming world.
 Quite honestly, I just don't see the need to drill these into your head.
 Now, as far as our hand coordination and warm-ups go, I think rudiments are great to get the blood flowing.
 Do I think you have to know all of your rudiments and be proficient at them to be a killer drummer?
 Absolutely not.
 I see videos all the time of drummers killing it on their rudiments and that's totally rad.
 I see guys just grinding it and woodshedding these exercises over and over.
 However, I've never once thought, "I'm going to do a double paradiddle fill right here in this chorus."
 Perhaps that's simply not my style, but that's exactly what I wanted to talk about: our "style."

 Solid Simple Style

 Our main focus as worship drummers is trying to be the most rock solid drummer that we can be.
 After all, our job is to be the backbone.
 The first thing that comes to my mind when I think about being solid is simplicity.
-Now, I'm talking about the style of music that we mainly have on Worship Artistry and not really bringing the "gospel" style into it.
-That's a different story and that style tends to be a little more on the busy side.
-You can definitely be a busy player and still be solid, for sure, but most of the modern worship style is based on simplicity.
+Now, I'm talking about the style of music that we mainly have on Worship Artistry.
+You can definitely be a busy player and still be solid, but most of the modern worship style is based on simplicity.